andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 ![\\dot{p}\_q](https://latex.codecogs.com/png.latex?%5Cdot%7Bp%7D_q "\dot{p}_q"),
 but at least it is a direct reading of the math!

+*But !!* I’d much rather write this scary Haskell than that scary math, because *ghc typechecks our math*!
+When writing out those equations, we really had no idea if we were writing it correctly, and if the matrix and vector and tensor dimensions line up.
+If it even *made sense* to multiply and transpose the quantities we had.

+But, when writing `hamilEqns`, we let GHC hold our hand for us.
+If any of our math is wrong, GHC will verify it for us!
+If any dimensions don’t match up, or any transpositions don’t make sense, we’ll know!
+And if we’re ever lost, we can leave a *[typed hole](https://wiki.haskell.org/GHC/Typed_holes)* – then GHC will tell you all of the values in scope that can *fit* in that hole!

+It’s admittedly difficult to convey how helpful these sized vector types are without working through trying to implement them yourself, so feel free to give it a try when you get the chance! :D

+### Numerical Integration

 The result of `hamilEqns` gives the rate of change of the components of our `Phase n`.
 The rest of the processes then is just to “step” `Phase n`.
 Gradually update it, following these rate of changes!

-### Numerical Integration

 This process is known as [Numerical Integration](https://en.wikipedia.org/wiki/Numerical_integration), and the